The mission of the CDDC is to advocate in collaboration

-Colorado will cultivate new and existing relationships to address the fact that
+Colorado, during the first year of the project, cultivated new and existing relationships to address the fact that

 readily accessible and extensive transportation is not available in the rural

-will describe the need for and to create transportation solutions in the region.
+and described the need for and to create transportation solutions in the region.

 communities in the region and youth and adults with developmental disabilities